 - (a) Attends training in how to be an effective chair prior to assuming the role. - (b) Presides at meetings of the board or commission, and follows Brown Act requirements for conducting meetings. - (c) Serves as a liaison to Council at City Council meetings. - (d) Coordinates the scheduling of special meetings or cancellation of a meeting with the staff liaison. - (e) Coordinates the setting of the agenda with the staff liaison.
-Should the chair and the staff liaison disagree regarding the agenda, the city manager shall have final authority subject to appeal to the City Council. - (f) Board and commission chairs or a designated alternate may always attend Council meetings to present the board or commission's position to Council.
-However, they must attend Council meetings to present the board or commission's position to Council on any non-consent calendar item previously addressed by the board or commission when only action minutes from the board or commission meeting are available to Council.
-The chair or designated alternate shall report back to their board or commission on Council's discussion and ultimate decision. - (g) Counsels and administers verbal reprimands and written warnings to board and commission members who do not comply with City policy. - (h) Meets with Council in a study session setting on a regular schedule at least annually., quarterly or otherwise schedule.
+Should the chair and the staff liaison disagree regarding the agenda, the city manager shall have final authority subject to appeal to the City Council. - (f) Board and commission chairs or a designated alternate must attend Council meetings to present the board or commission's position to Council on any non-consent calendar item previously addressed by the board or commission when only action minutes from the board or commission meeting are available to Council.
+The chair or designated alternate shall report back to their board or commission on Council's discussion and ultimate decision. - (g) Counsels and administers verbal reprimands and written warnings to board and commission members who do not comply with City policy. - (h) Meets with Council in a study session setting on a regular, quarterly or otherwise schedule.